mattambrogi/100-days-of-code/log.md

 **Link to resources:**

+### Day 20: Saturday February 20, 2021

+**Today's Progress**:  Continued Newspaper app.
+Spend 30 minutes trying to figure out email, then decided to move on.
+Not core to app.
+Just need to create a different email account via my actual domain for it to work.
+Will do later.
+Back to outputting email to console.
+Began on core functionality by creating articles app and Article model.
+Tested in admin.

+**Key Learning**: Editing the email template is a good example of finding and over-writing Django source code.

+**Thoughts:** Excited to get on with progress on the app itself.

+**Minutes Worked:** 60

+**Link to resources:**

+### Day 19: Friday February 19, 2021

+**Today's Progress**: No progress, didn't code.

 ### Day 18: Thursday February 18, 2021

 **Today's Progress**: Continued setup of Newspaper app.
 Added password change and password reset capabilities.